 2017 Cadillac Escalade

-The big, heavy Escalade is likely to come out the winner in a collision with most sedans or crossovers but it has a propensity to rollover.
-In fact the rear-wheel drive luxury SUV has a 22.9% chance of flipping according to the NHTSA.
+The big, heavy Cadillac Escalade is likely to come out the winner in a collision with most sedans or crossovers but it has a propensity to rollover due to its high center of gravity.
+In fact the rear-wheel drive luxury SUV has a 22.9% chance of flipping according to the National Highway Traffic Safety Administration.
 Caddy’s competition, the Lincoln Navigator and Toyota Sequoia both ranked better.
 MSRP for the Escalade is $73,965.

 2016 Chevrolet Tahoe

 Guess what?
 When you use the same platform as the one on the Cadillac Escalade you are likely to score the same in the rollover tests.
-That’s just what happened in the RWD version of the Tahoe which posted an identical 22.9% probability of rolling over.
+That’s just what happened in the RWD version of the 2017 model year Tahoe which posted an identical 22.9% probability of rolling over.
 The Tahoe had perfect side and front crash scores but the rollover test brought the overall score to 4 stars.
 Buckle up!
 MSRP on a Tahoe is $47,000.
+A lot of money for one of the vehicles most likely to roll over!

 2016 GMC Yukon